chirag06/auto_shutdown_ec2_instances/README.md

 8) For Function, choose the function that we created to stop EC2 instance(StopEC2Instances).
 9) Choose Configure details.
 10) Under Rule definition, do the following:
-      Name: "StopEC2Instances"<br>
+     - Name: "StopEC2Instances"<br>
-      (Optional) For Description, describe your rule.
-For example, "Stops EC2 instances every night at 10 PM."<br>
+     - (Optional) For Description, describe your rule.
+For example, "Stops EC2 instances every night at 10 PM."
-      For State, select the Enabled check box.
+     - For State, select the Enabled check box.
 11) Choose Create rule.

 References: